 Review and analysis of current research, trends, and issues related to Sport Psychology.
-Prerequisite:
+Prerequisite: SPO 651 - Introduction to Sport Counseling.

 SPO 754 NUTRITION & LIFESTYLE MANAGEMENT (5)

 This class will explore the role of athletic training, diet, and life-style issues in peak athletic performance.
 Principles of exercise physiology, optimal nutrition management, and counseling for optimal physical and mental health will be emphasized.
 Skill development with assessment tools and with development of preventive and rehabilitative programs is also included.